rotmistrk/getopt/README.md

     - allows flag concatenations (like ls -alt or tail -n100)
 - high-level option configuration
     - follows POSIX standard to print help or version to STDOUT
-    - gives more flexibility on what to pring in help
+    - gives more flexibility on what to print in help
     - requires two dashes and = for long options
 - high level struct marshalling
     - list support